This guide will highlight the Best To-Do List Apps for personal task management in 2023.

 - Keyboard shortcuts and dark/light theme

-- Custom email domain accounts not in free plan
+- Custom email domain accounts not in the free plan

 - Needs improvements in advanced features

 - Free: Free forever, personal email addresses only, unlimited personal accounts, up to 100K messages search history, 10 groups, basic email support.